Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Mayor says city will focus on other measures
+Mayor plans to focus on other solutions

-“[it] does not feel to me like the average rate of speed was so ridiculously high that through using other measures that we wouldn’t be able to achieve a similar outcome.”
+“[it] does not feel to me like the average rate of speed was so ridiculously high that through using other measures we wouldn’t be able to achieve a similar outcome.”

 Vaughan Mayor Steven Del Duca speaks to media in Vaughan, Ont., Monday Dec, 19, 2022.
 (THE CANADIAN PRESS/Arlyn Mc Adorey)

-Toronto’s pole-mounted speed cameras have been vandalized at least 25 times since last November.
-And as CBC’s Tyler Cheese explains , these incidents may end up costing taxpayers.
+Toronto’s speedcams keep getting vandalized.
+Are taxpayers on the hook?Toronto’s pole-mounted speed cameras have faced vandalism at least twenty-five times since last November; CBC’s Tyler Cheese explains such incidents might end up burdening taxpayers financially.

 Source link